Check us out on Facebook

 Appointment to F2 Programmes

-In West and South East Scotland, trainees are matched to a fixed F2, but their rotations within this programme are not fixed.
+For the rest of Scotland, trainees are matched to a fixed F2, but their rotations within this programme are not fixed.
 Second allocation is determined according to preference.
 If two applicants are competing for the same post, the allocation of each trainee is determined randomly.

 Both years may be spent in the same trust, or varied between years.
 This depends on the employing trusts.